-To what end are we to study people to know how to stir them up.
+To what end are we to study people in order to know how to stir them up.
 What is it that we are trying to motivate people to do?

-We are to study and know people well to stir them up and motivate to love and good works.
+Well, here it is.
+We are to study and know people well in order to stir them up and motivate to love and good works.
 We want to be pushing people in their loving and in their serving.
 We want to know what hot buttons in people's lives stir up the grace of God in them so that they are energized to deeds of sacrificial love for one another.

-Do you know five people in this church well enough to do this?
+Do you know 5 people in this church well enough to do this?